 - Any person interested in the purposes of this organization may be eligible for membership upon proper application and payment of the required dues. - a.
-Yearly Membership - (1) Adult Membership: Any person 18 years of age or over. - (2) Junior Membership: Any person under the age of 18 as of the beginning of the ride year. - (3) Family Membership: A household of one or two adults and children under the age of 18 as of January 1. - (4) Associate Membership: Any firm, partnership, group, or any other business sufficiently interested in the promotion of the horse and horseback riding, upon proper application and the annual payment of dues. - b.
+Yearly Membership - (1) Adult Competing Membership: Any person 18 years of age or over. - (2) Junior Competing Membership: Any person under the age of 18 as of the beginning of the ride year. - (3) Family Competing Membership: A household of one or two adults and children under the age of 18 as of the beginning of the ride year. - (4) Supporting Membership: Any person 18 years of age or over.
+A supporting member is only eligible for individual ride awards if non-member rider fee is paid at the ride, and is only eligible for year-end and mileage awards if adult competing membership fee difference is paid before the end of the ride year. - (5) Fan Membership: Any person of any age.
+An adult fan member is only eligible for individual ride awards if non-member rider fee is paid at the ride, and is only eligible for year-end and mileage awards if adult competing membership fee difference is paid before the end of the ride year.
+A junior fan may convert to a junior competing membership at no additional charge but must notify the NATRC office of this intent before the end of the ride year. - b.
 Lifetime Membership - (1) Single Lifetime Membership: Any person of any age. - (2) Family Lifetime Membership: A household of one or two adults at time membership is obtained and any children under the age of 18 as of January 1. - Each membership, except lifetime, shall be for a period of 12 months commencing January 1 each year regardless of the month in which payment of dues is received.
 All membership fees are due on January 1 each year. - 3.
-Each adult and single lifetime membership is entitled to one vote.
-Each family and family lifetime membership is entitled to two votes.
+Each adult competing, supporting and single lifetime membership is entitled to one vote.
+Each family competing and family lifetime membership is entitled to two votes.

-ONLY NATRC MEMBERS (INDIVIDUAL, FAMILY AND LIFETIME) ARE ELIGIBLE FOR YEAR-END AND MILEAGE AWARDS.
+ONLY ADULT COMPETING, FAMILY COMPETING, JUNIOR COMPETING AND LIFETIME MEMBERS ARE ELIGIBLE FOR YEAR-END AND MILEAGE AWARDS.
 (SEE SECTION 9)